DEVSENSE/phptools-docs/docs/vscode/configuration.md

 ## Configuration options

 The following settings are introduced by the extension.
-Navigate to [VSCode's Settings](https://code.visualstudio.com/docs/getstarted/settings) in order to see or modify them.
+Navigate to [VSCode's Settings](https://code.visualstudio.com/docs/getstarted/settings) to see or modify them.

 Setting | Values | Description
 ---     | ---    | ---